dukersss13/COVID-19-Logistic-Growth-Model/README.md

 The estimated carrying capacity.

-The total number of infections for the following day.
+The expected number of new cases for the following day.

-The expected number of deaths for the following day.
+The expected number of new deaths for the following day.

 The logistic growth plot.